goblincore/Donny-Bored-Server/README.md

 );
 ```

-* A MOODBOARDS table which just contains a name and description for the board plus a reference to our USER
+* A MOODBOARDS table which contains a name and description for the board plus a reference to our USER

 ```
 CREATE TABLE moodboards (